agrisemantics/gacs-qip/docs/thematic_classification.md

-### Purpose of the GACS Thematic Classification
+#### Purpose of GACS thematic classification

-* To enable users of GACS to view terms by subject areas or disciplines
-* To collect terms in a subject area that may be of interest to specialists which are separated in the strict Hierarchical arrangement of GACS

-The classification scheme used was derived from the Unified Agriculture Thesaurus Project UAT, which was a joint project between CABI, NAL and FAO concluded in 1999.
-It was constructed to accommodate the indexing vocabulary of the databases produced by the three organizations but it has features in common with other knowledge classifications.
-CABI published the hierarchical classification in 1999.
-The classification has been adapted for GACS and remains hierarchical multilevel with two-letter codes used to designate specific groups within the upper classification.

-### Brief view of upper Classification Scheme applied to GACS

-        Two-
-        Letter
+Many thesauri, such as NALT, the General Finnish Ontology (YSO), UNESCO Thesaurus, and the STW Thesaurus for Economics (Germany) provide a thematic division of concepts into clusters orthogonal to the hierarchy of broader and narrower concepts.
+Thematic groups allow users to view concepts by subject area or discipline and present specialists with concepts of interest in their fields.

+In creating GACS, the GACS Working Group was able to re-use a classification scheme that had been developed by CABI, FAO, and NAL in the 1990s for a joint project, the Unified Agriculture Thesaurus (UAT).
+The CAB Classified Thesaurus published in 1999 (and subsequently dropped) was found to cover over 80% of the concepts in GACS.
+The hierarchical, multi-level classification was adapted for GACS and the remaining 20% of concepts were assigned to categories.
+The classification scheme, documented below, is specific to GACS and may be pruned or expanded in accordance with GACS requirements.

+#### Upper classification scheme for GACS (top level)

+Groups in the upper classification are designed with two-letter codes:

         Code    Classification Heading
         CA      GENERAL
         FA      PHYSICAL SCIENCES